Welcome to the Coastal Ecology and Seagrass Biology Lab

 3) Ecological consequences of complexity across scales in coastal ecosystems

-We use a combination of laboratory and field experiments and surveys to address hypothesis-driven questions related to coastal and benthic processes and relevant to coastal management, conservation and restoration, and have several ongoing projects with collaborators across the Gulf of Mexico.
+We use a combination of laboratory and field experiments and surveys to address hypothesis-driven questions related to coastal and benthic processes and relevant to coastal management, conservation and restoration.
+We have several ongoing projects with collaborators across the Gulf of Mexico.
 You can read more here.

-08/10/17: The Coastal Ecology Lab receives funding from the NOAA RESTORE Act Science Program!
+08/10/17: The Coastal Ecology and Seagrass Biology Lab receives funding from the NOAA RESTORE Act Science Program!
 You can read more here.

 07/01/17: The Gulf Coast Research Laboratory announces Graduate Fellowships in Coastal Sciences.
 You can learn more about these opportunities here.